Tools and Tips That Make Life Better for Long-Distance Caregivers and Their Ageing Parents

-This post has been written by Martin Block from Able Rise.
+This post has been written by Martin Block from Able Rise for Disabled Living.

-Assisting your senior loved one from afar can feel like an uphill battle, but there is help.
+Assisting your senior loved one from afar as as long-distance caregivers can feel like an uphill battle, but there is help.
 Employing technology and services makes it easier to meet the needs of an ageing parent.
 Here is some great advice to bring you peace of mind.

 First, gather your tribe

 According to some experts, technological improvements and lowered costs make video monitoring a viable option.
+This is a great option for long-distance caregivers.
 Video cameras are typically small, and installation is easy.
 Capabilities include options such as wide-angle views, night vision, high definition video, sound and motion sensitivity, and two-way audio.
 “Nest Cam” and “Simplicam” are two of the products you can try.

 Sensor monitoring allows your loved one more privacy.
 Wireless sensors are installed in the home to detect unusual activity.
 You can receive notifications via email, phone or text.
 “Silver Mother” offers small sensors that monitor items such as pillboxes, television sets, the refrigerator door, and doors to the home.